Using a vacuum, cold, or hot veneer press with white or yellow glue is the preferred method for applying wood veneer.

 7. To avoid sealing in too much moisture, it is best to finish the veneer when the humidity is less than 51%, as it may shrink when placed in a climate-controlled environment.

 8. Wood veneers rely 100% on the adhesive.
 Ask your supplier which content cement contains the most solids.
 Even though it is more expensive, it will go much farther and will be less costly in the long run.
 Both the veneer back and the substrate require 100% contact cement coverage.
 Often, as with plywood, bending board or any other porous substrate a second coat is recommended on the substrate, as the first coat may be partially absorbed.
 The first coat is acting as a sealer, the second coat is the glue.
+If you have any problems or contact cement failures, check the troubleshooting guide.

 continued on Hints Page Two >>